jonasmarquez/dvx-bin/README.md

     dvx k8s ns <name>        # set a namespace non-interactively dvx k8s shell            # open a subshell with the dimension's env dvx k8s pick             # interactive picker of K8s-enabled dimensions

+    dvx k8s inspect          # dashboard-like view of resources for the current namespace dvx k8s count            # numeric summary of resources in the current namespace
     ```

   - `dvx k8s env` & `dvx k8s ns` work on the dvx runtime kubeconfig, so you can
     safely experiment with namespaces/contexts without touching your original
     kubeconfig.
+  - `dvx k8s inspect` and `dvx k8s count` respect the effective namespace in this order:
+    1. Explicit argument (`dvx k8s inspect <ns>`, `dvx k8s count <ns>`)
+    2. Namespace set on the dvx runtime kubeconfig (e.g. via `dvx k8s ns`)
+    3. `KUBE_NAMESPACE` from the shell environment
+    4. `kubernetes.namespace` from `dimensions.yaml`
+    5. `default`
+  - The Kubernetes UI layer:
+    - Shared **ASCII section boxes** for `inspect`/`count` with context & namespace:
+      ```text
+      ┌─ ☸ Pods ─────────────────────────────────────────────
+      │   ctx: dc1-dev-platform   ns: platform
+      └──────────────────────────────────────────────────────
+      ```
+    - Internal color handling for table headers and statuses:
+      - Pod phases (Running, Pending, Failed, Succeeded/Completed, Unknown).
+      - Job statuses (Failed, Complete/Completed/Succeeded) and their completions (e.g. `0/1`, `1/1`).
+    - Colors are applied directly by dvx, so no external tools like `kubecolor` are required.

 - 🎛️ **TTY-aware UX**
   - When running in a real terminal, dvx uses an interactive picker